Beginners Guide to Isopods as Pets - Isopods For Sale UK | PostPods

 What are Isopods?

 I could go on for hours about what, and how great they are, but to keep things short.
-Isopods are small crustaceans, so they’re more closely related to crabs and lobsters than insects.
+Isopods are small crustaceans, commonly known as 'woodlice' and 'pill bugs', and are classified under the order Isopoda.
 This reduces the fear factor if you’ve got someone in your household that doesn’t like insects.

 They are decomposers, which means that they take waste and break it down even further.
+Isopods are typically found in moist environments such as leaf litter, under wood and rocks, and other damp areas.
 There are so many niches that they live in around the world.
 From the deep leaf litter beds of forests to caves, thriving on droppings from birds and bats, and even in deserts breaking down whatever they can find.
+The vast majority of isopods kept as pets belong to the terrestrial suborder Oniscidea.

 Choosing the Right Isopod Species